“I think that it is really sinking in that I really have to show compassion for myself;

 - Observe your relationship with silence and “non- doing” and also gain insight and clarity about how the practice deepens your sensitivity to what is important to you spiritually and personally;

-- Contemplate our relationship with spirituality, death, afterlife, and touch what is meaningful in your life, including the truth of impermanence;
+- Contemplate our relationship with spirituality, death, afterlife, and touch what is meaningful in your life, including the truth of impermanence.

 “Suffering begins to dissolve when we can question the belief or the hope that there’s anywhere to hide”.
 Pema Chodron

-“Compassionate care” is about being intimate with our selves, as well as with the individuals who are dying and their loved ones.
+“Compassionate care” is about being intimate with our selves, as well as with the individuals we care for and their loved ones.
 It is most of all, says Roshi Joan Halifax, “about giving the gift of no fear”.
-To achieve this fearlessness, we must learn how to be present to our own grief, loss, stress, and suffering that accompany this work.
-In Module 3, we deepen our presence as we explore the neuroscience empathy and compassion through research drawn from the work Dr. Tania Singer, and others from within the neuroscientific community, who are tracking the neural pathways of our relational interactions and how they affect us.
-As well, we expand our awareness to touch the suffering in our coworkers and in the systems we work within.
+To achieve this fearlessness, we must learn how to be present to our own grief, loss, stress, and suffering that accompanies this work.
+In Module 3, in order to open more consciously to suffering of others, we first explore the stages of cultivating compassion starting with giving to others, receiving kindness, and then offering self compassion.
+As we expand our kindness towards our selves, touching our strengths and our limits, we expand our authentic compassion towards our patients, their family caregivers, coworkers and beyond.

-- What does self and other compassion look like, how do we experience them differently, and how do we discern the obstacles to directly experiencing them?;
+- What does self and other compassion look like? do we experience them differently? and how do we discern the obstacles in experiencing them?;

-- How does self awareness and self compassion play a crucial role in improving and sustaining the quality of care for others and to recognize how a lack of self compassion leads to empathy fatigue, burnout, and distress?;
+- How does self awareness and self compassion play a crucial role in improving and sustaining the quality of care for others and how does a lack of self compassion lead to empathy fatigue, burnout, and distress?;

-- Recognize how mindfulness helps us to recognize various inner states in our selves and others and how this can lead us to compassionate actions through exploring the roots of our early conditioning and the wounds we carry within.
+- Recognize how mindfulness helps us to recognizing unhealthy (or afflictive) inner states in our selves and others and how this awareness can lead us to compassionate actions through exploring the roots of our early conditioning and the wounds we carry within.

 Relational Mindfulness & Collaboration